-Kiosk is a hip restaurant and cocktail bar in the heart of Budapest, favored by trend-conscious locals and plenty of tourists.
-Kiosk has at least two things going for it: a stunning view of the Elisabeth Bridge from its outdoor patio, and a dramatically high-ceilinged, industrial chic interior.
+Kiosk is a hip restaurant and cocktail bar in the heart of Budapest, favored by trendy locals and plenty of tourists.
+Kiosk has at least two things going for it: a stunning view of the Danube and the Elisabeth Bridge from its outdoor patio, and a dramatically high-ceilinged, industrial chic interior.
 (Interestingly, the building houses a Roman Catholic high school upstairs, in fact, there's a chapel right above Kiosk.)

 The restaurant aims to please all tastes with a varied menu that includes everything from salads to burgers, pasta, steak, and even a whole section dedicated to Hungarian classics.
 The dishes are tasty and reliable, although slightly overpriced by local standards.
 I enjoyed the hearty goulash soup (€6), and the mákosguba (€5), a vanilla-soaked, poppy seeds-drenched Central European dessert—Kiosk's version is the best I've had in Budapest.
 During the week, they serve a three-course lunch prix fixe for €7.